-Electricity from renewable sources is mainly promoted through feed-in premiums (FiP).
-In addition, investment subsidies are available for biogas/biomass-based RES-E and wind power installations.
+Electricity from renewable sources is mainly promoted through feed-in premiums.
+In addition, investment subsidies are available for biogas/biomass-based electricity and wind power installations.
 Renewable heat is stimulated through investment subsidies to CHP plants generating renewable heat and electricity, as well as subsidies for private heat consumers.
 Renewable transport fuels are currently mainly incentivised by way of a support scheme to promote the purchase of electric cars that use power produced from renewable energy sources.
 Recently, a measure for supporting bio-methane in the transport sector has been adopted.
 Generally, a number of investment subsidy schemes are in place to promote the development, installation and use of renewable energy production installations.
 However, certain subsidy conditions still have to be announced and implemented.
-The total amount of financial support to be allocated to renewable energy and energy [%] y related projects during period 2014-2020 will be over € 490 million.
-The current administratively determined FiP scheme is set to be replaced by an auction-based scheme within short.
+The current administratively determined feed-in premiums scheme is proposed to be replaced by an auction-based scheme within short.